 Why Request Mediation

 Requesting mediation will give you the opportunity to express your concerns regarding possible IDEA violations.
-Some of the benefits of the mediation process are: confidentiality, voluntary for both parties, occurs in a short period of time, provided at no cost, the process is less burdensome that a due process hearing or a formal complaint and high success rate for resolving issues.
+Some of the benefits of the mediation process are: confidentiality, voluntary for both parties, occurs in a short period of time, provided at no cost, the process is less burdensome than a due process hearing or a formal complaint and high success rate for resolving issues.